 For George Bradshaw—well, like for anyone, he told himself—memories were bound to fade…that was only the truth.
 No one ought to call you crazy just because, after ten years, you might confuse one thing with another.
 He couldn’t bring back Jeannette’s voice.
 Maybe that was only normal.
 He guessed she probably would have an accent, though…and he’d never given her one.
 The things they’d talked about…

-He never said fiancée.
+Now, he never said fiancée.
 Daisy said it.
-Whenever George told the story, he had to grow vague on this essential question.
-He always described his pledge to Jeannette as “a promise”.
+Whenever George told the story, he grew vague on this essential question, a necessity.
+He described his pledge to Jeannette as “a promise”.
 A promise could mean a lot of things.

-Whereas…much of Jeannette depended on her picture.
-It had been there when he’d left the American hospital in Paris…someone had packed it with his gear.
+Whereas…much of Jeannette’s being depended on her picture.
+It was there when he left the American hospital in Paris…someone had packed it with his gear.
 He had never meant to lie.
 He’d been sick for a long time.
 He’d been blue and drinking too much, his first months home.
-He’d expected the blanks to fill themselves, as life picked up:
+He had expected the blanks to fill themselves, as life picked up:

 One day I’ll remember where I knew her.

 He told people…unbuttoning his jacket and untucking Jeannette from his armpit…that that was her name, Jeannette.
 At this point George fell silent, having nothing more to say.
 Moved by his own amnesia, he might dab a tear.
 Other barflies supplied details.
 Where the details flattered George’s idea of himself, he hadn’t denied them.
 Somehow, a story pieced itself together.

 The story wasn’t important.
 That its gaping holes were plastered over with strangers’ broad assumptions, made no difference.
 Daisy hated Jeannette, that was all.

 Yet here was the kid, inventing dialogue, giving life to a shadow…prying around like that might cause a collapse.
 George had to brace himself.

 A man, sitting alone, looked at her for the third time.